-Objective: In order to promote the preservation of prime farmland, the Town may allow a landowner to transfer dwelling units among parcels under The Town of Black Earth Transfer of Development Rights (TDR) Program to allow the dwelling units to be utilized on other parcels where they would have less impact on agriculture or the environment.
+Objective: In order to promote preservation of prime farmland, the Town may allow a landowner to relocate Dwelling units among parcels under common ownership to allow the Dwelling units to be utilized on other parcels where they would have less impact on agriculture or the environment.
+This is not a transfer of the development rights program because the policies do not allow Dwelling Units to be transferred to other landowners.